 On August 20, 2015, we issued and sold senior secured promissory notes to three affiliated lenders in the aggregate principal amount of \$40.0 million.
 The notes bear interest at a rate of 8% per annum payable semi-annually on June 30 or December 31 of each year, commencing on December 31, 2015, with \$10.0 million payable three years from the closing, \$10.0 million payable four years from the closing and \$20.0 million payable five years from the closing.
-The notes contain customary covenants, in addition to the obligation to maintain cash and cash equivalents of at least \$15.0 million, which was recorded as restricted cash included in non-current assets and is not required to be segregated from our operational cash.
+The notes contained customary covenants.
+In addition, from the date of the agreement through May 31, 2016, these notes required us to maintain cash and cash equivalents of at least \$15 million.
+On May 31, 2016, the terms of the August 2015 Secured Promissory Notes were amended, terminating the requirement that we maintain a \$15 million minimum cash balance.
+From the date of the agreement through May 31, 2016, \$15 million was recorded as restricted cash and included in non-current assets.

 The notes are secured by substantially all of our personal property assets.
 The lenders shall be entitled to have a first priority lien on our intellectual property assets, pursuant to intercreditor arrangements with certain of our existing lenders.
 The notes provide for various events of default, including, among others, default in payment of principal or interest, breach of any representation or warranty by us or any subsidiary under any agreement or document delivered in connection with the notes, a continued breach of any other condition or obligation under any loan documents, certain bankruptcy, liquidation, reorganization or change of control events, the acquisition by any person or persons acting as group, other than the lenders, of beneficial ownership of 40% or more of our outstanding voting stock and certain events in which Pamela G. Marrone, Ph.D. ceases to serve as our Chief Executive Officer.
 Upon an event of default, the entire unpaid principal and interest may be declared immediately due and payable.
-As of September 30, 2015, we were in breach of our covenants under the August

-2015 Senior Secured Promissory Notes as we were in breach of our covenants under our October 2012 and April 2013 Secured Promissory Notes and June 2014 Secured Promissory Note.
-However, this covenant breach was cured in November 2015 as we obtained an extension to deliver our annual financial statements with respect to the October 2012 and April 2013 Secured Promissory Notes and a waiver of certain of our covenants with respect to the June 2014 Secured Promissory Note as discussed above.
+As of September 30, 2015, we were in breach of our covenants under the August 2015 Senior Secured Promissory Notes as we were in breach of our covenants under our October 2012 and April 2013 Secured Promissory Notes and June 2014 Secured Promissory Note.
+However, this covenant breach was cured in November 2015 as we obtained an extension to deliver our annual financial statements with respect to the October 2012 and April 2013 Secured Promissory Note as discussed above.